What Is Amazon SES? Setup Guide and Pricing

 Transactional Emails

 Password resets, order confirmations, and account notifications need fast, reliable delivery.
-Amazon SES is well-suited for transactional emails because of its high deliverability and API integration.
+Amazon SES works well for transactional emails thanks to its high deliverability and API access.

 Marketing Campaigns

-SES supports bulk sending for newsletters, promotional offers, and event invitations.
-It handles high volumes efficiently and integrates with tools for subscriber management and audience segmentation.
+SES supports bulk sending for newsletters, promos, and event invitations.
+It handles high volumes well and works with tools for subscriber management and audience segmentation.

 Bulk Notifications